Zhujun-Vungle/laboratory/redshift/document-note.md

 - Text255 and Text32k Encodings
 > Text255 and text32k encodings are useful for compressing **VARCHAR** columns in which the **same words recur often**.
 A separate dictionary of unique words is created for each block of column values on disk.
 (An Amazon Redshift disk block occupies 1 MB.)
 The dictionary contains the first 245 unique words in the column.

+#### Data Distribution

+- Nodes and slices
+> An Redshift cluster is a set of nodes.
+One node is leader node, which manage the distribute data and query processing tasks to the compute nodes.
+The disk storge for a compute node is divided into number of slices.  **The number of slices per node depends on the node size of the cluster**.
+The nodes all participate in parallel query execution, working on data that is distributed as evenly as possible across the **slices**.

+- Data redistribution
+> when you load data into a table, Redshift distributes the rows of the table to each of the nodes slices according to the table's distribution style(key/all/...).
+ As part of a query plan, The data is then physically moved, or redistributed during execution.

   [1]: http://static.zybuluo.com/ZeoJun/d3dhux61k5aif3z3pyjj1cmc/Screen%20Shot%202016-09-13%20at%203.27.45%20PM.png
   [2]: http://static.zybuluo.com/ZeoJun/hacyexn4u7u8cifd8bc8me8e/Screen%20Shot%202016-09-13%20at%203.52.00%20PM.png